Forward

 tls.key_passwd

-Before proceeding, make sure that Fluentd is installed, if it's not the case please refer to the following Fluentd Installation document and go ahead with that.
+Before proceeding, ensure that Fluentd is installed.
+If it's not, refer to the Fluentd Installation document.

 <source>